Digvijaya Singh slams Azad over his resignation, says Congress gave him everything | Politics

 "I and Ghulam Nabi Azad entered politics at the same time.
 He lost the 1977 Assembly polls in Jammu and Kashmir and his deposit was forfeited.
 We are of the same age and have good relations and today we have.
 But I am pained over his decision.

-''The party gave him everything, he was unable to win from J&K so he was fielded from Maharashtra.
+''The party gave him everything, he was unable to win from J&K so he was fielded from Maharashtra (Azad was elected to the Lok Sabha from the state's Washim seat in 1980s).
 Twice he was elected to the Lok Sabha and was given five terms in the Rajya Sabha, which means 30 years,'' Singh said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)